Image

 The Effect of Voxelotor on Cerebral Hemodynamic Response in Children With Sickle Cell Anemia

-Studying voxelotor's impact on brain blood flow in kids with sickle cell.
+Studying voxelotor's impact on brain blood flow in sickle cell kids.

 Recruiting